hexinfra/gorox/hemi/README.md

 "-webui" option which controls what ip:port it should use.
 Start your program with that option and you'll get a Web UI to control your program instance.

-Alternatively, leaders of program instances can choose to connect to a Myrox instance and delegate their administration to Myrox.
+Alternatively, leaders of program instances can choose to connect to a Rockman instance and delegate their administration to Rockman.
 In this way, the cmdui and the webui interface in the leader process are disabled.

 Stages
 ------